Food sanitation company fined $1.5 million for illegal child labor - NewsBreak

 The increase in cases comes as some states are considering loosening child labor protections.

-The post Food sanitation company fined $1.5 million for illegal child labor appeared first on Iowa Capital Dispatch .
+The post Food sanitation company fined $1.5 million for illegal child labor appeared first on Oregon Capital Chronicle .

 Comments / 0